MyRide by GMT - On-Demand Transit - picks you up where you are and takes you where you want to go, when you want to get there

 Why is this a problem?

 Commuter cars are warehoused during the day in large parking lots along the river.
 Providing more parking supports single-occupancy vehicle use (Parking and the City, Donald Shoup).
 The Sustainable Montpelier Coalition is working to free up land where cars are warehoused so that there are “more uses of the same space for more people more of the time.”

-Montpelier has been experiencing low vacancy rates that drives up the rental costs and makes it very hard for people to afford to live here.
-Younger people, seeking to live and work in Montpelier are unable to find housing downtown.
+Montpelier has been experiencing low vacancy rates that drive up the real estate costs and makes it very hard for people to afford to live here.
 Montpelier employers report that retention of young workers is challenging, because of the lack of housing and transportation options.
-Why do Millennials drive less than Boomers? explains how we must start to cater to the needs of younger generations.
+The article "Why do Millennials drive less than Boomers?" explains how we must start to address the needs of younger generations.
 Montpelier also offers limited alternatives for area seniors looking to downsize.
-Our housing shortage contributes to our transportation problems, because people have to live further outside of downtown and then need cars to commute to work, shop and dine.
-Why the Transportation Energy Intensity of buildings matter explains the correlation between green buildings and the transportation required for their occupants to travel to work, shop and recreate.
+Our housing shortage contributes to our transportation problems, because people have to live further outside of downtown and therefore need cars to commute to work, shop and socialize.

 Why do Millennials drive less than Boomers?